IkramKo/cloud_resume_planification/README.md

 # Development log
 ## Granting Terraform access to AWS Resources
 - Determined that creating a user specifically for Terraform and using its access keys involves long-term credentials, that I will need to rotate manually or through a script, which I'm not a fan of.
 - Use of a role is preferred, to which a restrictive policy is attached (limited access to s3 buckets only - least privilege applied)
+- Start by configuring SSO provider
+- Create appropriate user, group and permission set (SSO provider will automatically generate a role according to the permission set once attributed to an account)
 - Make use of AWS CLI `sso login` command, as it will generate **_temporary_** credentials
-- Create bash script to login by sso and request temporary credentials for the role before running tf script
+- Create bash script to login by sso and retrieve temporary credentials
 - Detach role (in bash script) once Terraform has performed its duties
 - This will ensure no permanent credentials or permissions are given to external services

 ### Final structure of IAM mgmt
 ![IAM mgmt diagram](assets/IAM_mgmt.png)

-**Workflow of bash script**
+### Bash script retrieving credentials
 1. SSO login with desired role specified (specifically, the one created by IAM Identity center when the perm-set was assigned to an account)
 2. Temporary credentials for role retrieved
 3. Terraform script executed using these credentials